Happy American Heart Month! Here’s How to Make it Even Healthier

 A rigorous, new international study found that despite doctors’ best efforts, “too few heart patients are getting good results from medications alone.”
 Funded by the US National Institutes of Health (NIH), the 2019 study underscores a greater need for improved clinician-patient engagement to review the overall cardiovascular picture — including risk factors, therapies, goals, possible medications, and side effects.

-Note that medications are mentioned last, after a comprehensive assessment, exactly like the ones PALM Health undertakes with every patient in our Heart Health Program.
-For individuals interested in learning their risk factors for heart disease and how to optimize their cardiovascular health, the program includes a full preventive cardiology and functional medicine assessment and diagnostic profile of their cardiometabolic status.
+Note that medications are mentioned last, after a comprehensive assessment, exactly like the ones PALM Health undertakes with their members in their Executive Membership.
+For individuals interested in learning their risk factors for heart disease and how to optimize their cardiovascular health, the Executive Membership includes a full preventive cardiology assessment (as recommended), a functional medicine assessment, and a diagnostic profile of their cardiometabolic status.

-“We address the whole person,” says Dr. Scott Jamison, an Internal and Functional Medicine Physician at PALM Health.
+“We address the whole person,” says Dr. Scott Jamison, a Functional Medicine Physician at PALM Health.
 “It’s not about treating just an isolated set of symptoms.
 It’s about examining a member’s unique history, physiology, genetic makeup, lifestyle, and nutrition.
 We also take into account external factors like your physical and social environment: everything that makes you unique.”

 Sometimes that means helping people become less dependent on medications.
 “I still have patients who need to be on statins,” Dr. Jamison explains.
 “But risks of long-term use are high, including dementia, diabetes, and cognitive issues.
 So, PALM looks closer with advanced cardiovascular testing to help identify alternative treatment plans.
 We also have cardiologists on staff who work with primary care doctors and other PALM team members to ensure optimal health outcomes and that our members’ health, fitness, and wellness goals are reached.”